 Popular Skills for Senior Statistician

 Survey results suggest that Senior Statisticians put a wide range of professional skills to use.
-Most notably, skills in SAS, R, Statistical Analysis, and Data Modeling are correlated to pay that is above average, with boosts between 5 percent and 10 percent.
+Most notably, skills in R, SAS, Statistical Analysis, and Data Modeling are correlated to pay that is above average, with boosts between 4 percent and 7 percent.
 Skills that seem to negatively impact pay include SQL and Data Modeling.
-Statistical Analysis is a skill commonly found among those who know SAS.
+SAS and Statistical Analysis are also commonly seen together.